Alishad123/Restro-Robot/README.md

 # Restro-Robot
-Workinf of a Restro robot with positions like home,kitchen and tables
+Working of a Restro robot with positions like home,kitchen and tables